Free Trade Europa

 There are three main elements to this activity:

-• Ensure that the perspectives and concerns of platform workers are heard and considered during the trilogues between the EU institutions on the EU Platform Work Directive (beginning in October 2023) by providing them with a platform to exercise their democratic right to be heard.
+• Ensure that the perspectives and concerns of platform workers are heard and considered by national politicians as the EU Platform Work Directive is implemented across Europe by providing them with a platform to exercise their democratic right to be heard.

 • Showcase the diversity of platform workers operating in the EU.